 Frequently Asked Questions

 A bull flag breakout happens when a large bullish candlestick forms a flag pole with consolidation candles that pull back near support levels.
-When a bullish candlestick breaks above the consolidation of a flag then that’s when a potential breakout is occurring.
-Ideally you’d like to see price continue and break above the top of flag pole.
+When a bullish candlestick breaks above the consolidation of a flag, a potential breakout occurs.
+Ideally, you’d like to see the price continue and break above the top of the flag pole.